-These few reflections seem sufficient to give an idea of the social conditions of the contemporary world and, at the same time, to show that there can be only one way out of the chaos, in the social domain as in all others: the restoration of intellectuality, which would result in the formation once more of an elite.
-This elite must be regarded as presently non-existent in the West, since the name cannot be applied to the few isolated and disconnected elements that do no more than represent, so to speak, non-developed possibilities.
-Indeed, these elements usually show little more than tendencies or aspirations, which lead them, it is true, to react against the modern outlook, but without their being able to influence it in any effective way.
-What they lack is true knowledge and traditional data, which cannot be improvised and which an intelligence left to its own resources-especially in circumstances so unfavorable in every respect-can only supply imperfectly and to a very slight extent.
-Consequently, there are nothing but disjointed efforts, which often go astray owing to lack of principle and doctrinal guidance; it might be said that the modern world protects itself by its very dispersion, from which even its adversaries do not succeed in escaping.
-This will continue to be the case as long as the latter keep to the 'profane' ground on which the modern mentality enjoys an obvious advantage, as this is its proper and exclusive province; and, as a matter of fact, their remaining on this ground shows that, despite all appearances, this mentality still has a very strong hold over them.
+These few reflections seem sufficient to give an idea of the social conditions of the contemporary world and, at the same time, to show that there can be only one way out of the chaos, in the social domain as in all others: the restoration of intellectuality, which would result in the formation once more of an elect. elect must be regarded as at present non-existent in the West, since the name cannot be applied to the few isolated and disconnected elements which represent, in a way, mere undeveloped possibilities.
+Indeed, these elements show, as a rule, little more than tendencies or aspirations, which lead them, it is true, to react against the modern outlook, but without their being able to influence it in any effective way.
+What they lack is true knowledge and traditional data, which are not to be improvised and which an intelligence left to its own resources, especially in circumstances so unfavourable in every respect, can only supply imperfectly and to a very slight extent.
+Consequently, there are nothing but disjointed efforts, which often go astray owing to lack of principle and of doctrinal guidance; it might be said that the modern world protects itself by its very dispersion, from which even its adversaries do not succeed in escaping.
+This will continue to be the case so long as the latter keep to the "profane" field, in which the modern spirit enjoys an obvious advantage, as this is its proper and exclusive province; and, as a matter of fact, their keeping to this field shows that despite all appearances this spirit still has a very strong hold over them.
 It is for this reason that so many people, although moved by undeniably good intentions, are unable to understand that a beginning can be made only from principles, and persist in frittering away their energies in some relative sphere, social or otherwise, in which, under such conditions, nothing real or durable can ever be accomplished.
-The true elite, on the other hand, would not have to intervene directly in these spheres, or take any part in outward action; it would direct everything by an influence of which the people were unaware, and which, the less visible it was, the more powerful it would be.
-It is enough to consider the already mentioned power of suggestion, which does not demand any true intellectuality, in order to get an idea of how much greater would be the power of an influence that was based on pure intellectuality, and worked even more invisibly because of its very nature.
-Instead of this power being lessened by the division inherent in multiplicity, and by the weakness involved by all lies and illusions, it would on the contrary be intensified by concentration on principial unity, and would be one with the strength of truth itself.
+The real elect, on the other hand, would not have to intervene directly in these spheres or to take any part in external action; it would direct everything by an influence of which the people were unaware, and which would be the more powerful the less visible it was.
+It is enough to consider the power of suggestion mentioned earlier on, which does not moreover demand any real intellectuality, to get an idea of how much greater would be the power of an influence such as this, working even more invisibly because of its very nature, and having its source in pure intellectuality.
+Instead of this power being lessened by the division inherent in multiplicity and by the weakness involved by all lies and illusions, it would, on the contrary, be intensified by concentration in the principial unity and would become identified with the strength of truth itself.